Psi Chi Honor Society

 - If you're considering a career in law, medicine, or a related health careeer you should also work with a Health Professions & Pre-Law Center advisor.

 - Select challenging courses and do your best to earn excellent grades.
-Read Tips for Doing Well in Psychology Classes and check out academic resources available for our students.
+Read Tips for Doing Well in Psychology Courses (Eye on Psi Chi: Spring 2002) and check out academic resources available for our students.

 - Engage in career development activities.
 Explore careers by reading about them.
 Network.
 Visit the Career Development Center to talk with a career counselor or browse the books, videos, and other resources.
 Interview professionals in careers of interest to you.
 If you think you want to be a psychologist, explore subfields.
 Enroll in P199 or P299 during your sophomore year!